anatShoval/connect4-anat-pola/README.md

 ## Start a Local Development Server

-1. Clone the repository.
+1. Clone the repository
 1. `$ npm install`
 1. `$ npm start`
-1. A URL was printed.
-Open it in a browser.
+1. The URL will be printed automaticly in a new browser, if faild to open use the folowing URL: http://localhost:3000/